Parul University Law Admissions 2025

-CLAT Seat Allotment 2025: The Consortium of National Law Universities will publish the first CLAT 2025 seat allotment on May 26, 2025 at 10 am on its official website - consortiumofnlus.ac.in.
-The CLAT seat allotment 2025 list is published for each round of counselling.
+CLAT Seat Allotment 2025: The Consortium of National Law Universities has published the second CLAT 2025 seat allotment on June 4, 2025, at 10 am on its official website - consortiumofnlus.ac.in.
+The CLAT 2025 allotment is provisional.
+Shortlisted candidates are required to pay the confirmation fees of Rs 20000 by June 9 by 1 pm and the university fee by June 14 by 5 pm.
 The CLAT 2025 allotment list will include details such as All India rank, admit card number, vertical and horizontal reservation category, and admission status.
 The CLAT allotment list will be prepared as per the candidate’s score in CLAT 2025 and the NLU preferences submitted by the candidate.
 Candidates have to clear the CLAT cut-off 2025 for a particular NLU to obtain seat allotment.
-The Consortium of NLUs has revised the counselling schedule after declaring the CLAT 2025 revised result on May 17, 2025.
+The Consortium of NLUs revised the counselling schedule after declaring the CLAT 2025 revised result on May 17, 2025.
 There will be three rounds of CLAT counselling 2025 and seat allotment.
 The total seats in CLAT 2025 is 4092 for 5-year LLB and 1599 for LLM including NRI and supernumerary seats for other categories.

 The CLAT 2025 seat allotment is only provisional.
 The allotted candidates are required to complete the admission formalities in the counselling process which includes payment of the confirmation fees and university fees within the prescribed deadline to secure final admission.
 Through the Common Law Admission Test, candidates will be admitted into the 5-year LLB and LLM programmes of participating NLUs.
 Earlier, the consortium of NLUs conducted CLAT 2025 on December 1, 2024, in offline mode.